raphaelreyna/graphqld/README.md

 ├── javascript.js
 └── python.py
 ```

+See [the example directory](https://github.com/raphaelreyna/graphqld/tree/master/example) to check out examples of these scripts.

 # How it works
 The graph is built scanning the given directory and querying each executable for its fields: